 Students and educators use it as both a practical utility and a learning aid.
 Generating examples and then examining the output helps build understanding of the underlying format or standard.
 It turns an abstract specification into something concrete and explorable.

 CSS Grid is a two-dimensional layout system that lets you create complex web layouts with rows and columns.
-Unlike Flexbox which is one-dimensional, Grid handles both axes simultaneously, making it ideal for full page layouts, dashboards, and galleries.
+Unlike Flexbox which is one-dimensional, Grid handles both axes simultaneously, making it full page layouts, dashboards, and galleries.

 The fr unit represents a fraction of the available space in the grid container.
 For example, 1fr 2fr creates two columns where the second is twice as wide. px sets a fixed size.
 You can mix them: 200px 1fr creates a fixed sidebar with a flexible main area.